-- B4.1 Know the nucleus as a site of genetic material/chromosomes/genes in plant and animal cells.
+- B4.1 Know and understand the nucleus as a site of genetic material in eukaryotic cells.

 - B4.2 Know and understand the following genetic terms:

 - a. gene

 - b. allele

 - c. dominant

 - d. recessive

 - e. heterozygous

 - f. homozygous

 - g. phenotype

 - h. genotype

 - i. chromosome

+- j. autosome

-B4.3 Monohybrid crosses:
+- B4.3 Monohybrid crosses:

 - a.
-Use and interpret genetic diagrams to depict monohybrid (single gene) crosses. - b.
-Use family trees/pedigrees. - c.
-Express outcome as ratios, numbers, probabilities or percentages. - d.
-Understand the concept of inherited conditions. - e.
-Know that most phenotypic features are the result of multiple genes rather than a single gene inheritance.
+Use and interpret genetic data and diagrams involving monohybrid (single gene) crosses.

+- b.
+Use and interpret family trees/pedigrees and express outcomes as ratios, numbers, probabilities or percentages.

+- c.
+Understand the concept of inherited conditions.

+- d.
+Know that most phenotypes are the result of multiple genes and only some result from single gene inheritance.